adamgordonbell/amphetype_new/README.md

 Todo:

-1. Add settings for theme and colorings

-2. Refactor so that data analysis is separate from GUI classes
+1. Refactor so that data analysis is separate from GUI classes

 License and Disclaimer